-The PLQ is designed for pastoral middle leaders in HMC member senior schools e.g. Heads of Year, Heads of Section, Heads of House (Boarding and Day), Heads of Pupil Support teams etc. Whilst aspiring pastoral leaders may also take part, the training sessions and portfolio activities are primarily intended for those already in post, and HMCPD's 'Preparing to be a Pastoral Leader' is likely to provide more appropriate content.
-Experienced colleagues beginning to think about promotion to deputy head positions may wish to consider HMCPD's 'Preparing for Senior Leadership' course.
+The PLQ is designed for pastoral middle leaders in HMC member schools e.g. Heads of Year, Heads of Section, Heads of House (Boarding and Day), Heads of Pupil Support teams etc. Whilst aspiring pastoral leaders may also take part, the training sessions and portfolio activities are primarily intended for those already in post, and HMCPD's 'Preparing to be a Pastoral Leader' is likely to provide more appropriate content.
+Colleagues who are not currently pastoral leaders should discuss in school whether the PLQ is an appropriate course for them.
+They are also welcome to contact HMC at pd@hmc.org.uk to discuss.
+Experienced colleagues beginning to think about promotion to deputy head positions may wish to consider HMCPD's 'Preparing for Senior Leadership' day course or our year-long Senior Leadership Programme for those seeking an SLT post.